Germany - Climate

 While Germany puts a strong focus on bilateral climate finance, it also channels parts of its climate financing through multilaterals, though not all these funds are counted as ODA.
 This includes contributions to the following multilaterals:

-- Global Environment Facility (GEF): Between 2018 and 2022, the BMZ will have contributed €420 million (US$470 million) to the GEF, making it the second-largest donor in absolute terms, after Japan.
+- Global Environment Facility (GEF): Between 2018 and 2022, the BMZ will have contributed €420 million (US$479 million) to the GEF, making it the second-largest donor in absolute terms, after Japan;

-- Special Climate Change Fund: As of April of 2021, Germany has contributed US$120 million, making it the largest donor to the Fund.
+- Special Climate Change Fund: As of March 2022, Germany has contributed US$120 million in total, making it the largest donor to the Fund; and

 - Adaptation Fund: Germany is the top contributor to the Adaptation Fund, with US$456 million committed to date.
-At the Climate Adaptation Summit in January of 2021, Merkel pledged another €50 million (US$56 million) to the Fund.
+At the Climate Adaptation Summit in January of 2021, Germany pledged another €50 million (US$57 million) to the Fund.

 BMZ leads on Germany’s climate strategy and contributes 80%-90% of Germany’s climate funding